 Open Dialogues is funded by a grant from the Community Foundation of Broward as part of Broward Pride, one of the 10 Issues That Matter most to Broward’s future.
 Broward Pride seeks to catalyze institutional culture change within organizations to openly welcome and include LGBT residents.

-The short documentary video Open Dialogues: Stories From the LGBTQ Community draws upon the coming-out narratives of seven Broward residents who took part in on-camera interviews for this project.
-The 10-minute video was produced by the Art and Culture Center/Hollywood to inspire conversation about acceptance and inclusion of the LGBTQ community in Broward County.
+The short documentary film Open Dialogues: Stories From the LGBTQ Community draws upon the coming-out narratives of seven Broward residents who took part in on-camera interviews for this project.
+The 20-minute video was produced by the Art and Culture Center/Hollywood to inspire conversation about acceptance and inclusion of the LGBTQ community in Broward County.

 Each was interviewed on camera and spoke openly about their respective coming-out journey.